maxlcummins/Getting-and-Cleaning-Data/Codebook.md

 The script ```Tidy_UCI_HAR.R``` downloads, extracts, reads, tidies and summarises data from the UCI HAR Dataset for the Getting and Cleaning Data Project.

-The tidy datasheet can be found here, the summary file can be found here while the README can be found here.

 ## 1. Downloading and extracting the database files